anchore/webinar-demo/docs/02-visibility.md

 ```bash
 anchorectl application add app --description "Webinar Demo App"
 ```
+> [!NOTE]
-> NOTE! - you can only currently add, edit and delete applications via the anchorectl or Anchore API
+> You can only currently - add, edit and delete applications via the anchorectl or Anchore API

 Review the first example application source code and generate an SBOM (locally) for it.
 Then we can map the source code reference and SBOM into Anchore.